When We Are in Need: Critical response

-On review aggregator Rotten Tomatoes, "When We Are in Need" has an approval rating of 96 percent based on 26 reviews, with an average rating of 8.5/10.
-The website's critical consensus noted "Scott Shepherd coolly underplays the personification of evil to chilling effect in ... a horrifying chapter that goes to prove that fungal zombies aren't necessary for this series to instill terror".
-IndieWire's Steve Greene praised the episode's cinematography, particularly the added tension of the close-up shots and maintaining focus on Ellie's reaction while killing David.
+On review aggregator Rotten Tomatoes, "When We Are in Need" has an approval rating of 97% based on 29 reviews, with an average rating of 8.1/10.
+The website's critical consensus reads "Scott Shepherd coolly underplays the personification of evil to chilling effect in ... a horrifying chapter that goes to prove that fungal zombies aren't necessary for this series to instill terror".
+IndieWire's Steve Greene praised the episode's cinematography, particularly the added tension of the close-up shots and the focus on Ellie's reaction while killing David.
 IGN's Simon Cardy compared the cinematography to picturesque Westerns and modern horror films, and lauded Gustavo Santaolalla's score during Ellie's horseback escape and the production design of David's camp.

-Ramsey and Shepherd's performances received particular praise.
-Den of Geek's Bernard Boo lauded Ramsey's ability to portray toughness while maintaining vulnerability, and The Washington Post's Gene Park wrote her performance "should finally erase" any remaining doubts of her ability.
+Ramsey and Shepherd's performances received particular praise; Ramsey submitted the episode to support their nomination for Lead Actress in a Drama Series at the 75th Primetime Emmy Awards.
+Den of Geek's Bernard Boo lauded Ramsey's ability to portray toughness while maintaining vulnerability, and The Washington Post's Gene Park wrote their performance "should finally erase" any remaining doubts of their ability.
 CNET's Sean Keane called Shepherd's performance "charismatic", and IGN's Cardy considered him an effective adversary opposite Ramsey.
 IndieWire's Greene lauded Shepherd's ability to deliver otherwise stereotypical lines; The A.V.
 Club's David Cote wrote his performance "is masterful in its wry, understated charm".
 Bleeding Cool's Tom Chang felt Ramsey and Shepherd were unable to match the performances of the game's Ashley Johnson and Nolan North as Ellie and David, respectively, due to the pacing of the script, but wrote they "do their best with what they had to work with".
-Pascal's performance was well received.
+Pedro Pascal's performance as Joel was well received for his portrayal of both anger and tenderness.